nxrighthere/ValveSockets-CSharp/README.md

 `ConfigurationString.ClientForceRelayCluster` code of relay cluster to use.
 If not empty, only relays in that cluster will be used.

-`ConfigurationString.ClientDebugTicketAddress` generate an unsigned ticket using the specified gameserver address for debugging.
-Router must be configured to accept unsigned tickets.
+`ConfigurationString.ClientDebugTicketAddress` generate an unsigned ticket using the specified game server address for debugging.
+A router must be configured to accept unsigned tickets.

 `ConfigurationString.ClientForceProxyAddr` comma-separated list to override relays from the config with this set for debugging.